JustinDosaj/cv-offside-detection/README.md

 5. Perform step 3 for `/notebooks/offside-video.ipynb`

 ### Running Detection
 1. Run single frame detection by navigating to `offsides.ipynb` and clicking run

 2. Run detection for entire video clip by navigating to `offside-video.ipynb` and clicking run

+## Known Limitations
+1. System struggles to detect every player if multiple players are grouped too close together but likely need multiple camera angles to make any significant improvement to this
+2. Team classification struggles on green & white jerseys due to the field color and lines.
+Reducing jersey color caluclation to only include upper half of body improved this slightly.
+3. Failure to detect all players results in imbalanced teams, which in effects identifying direction of play (required to determine teams offsensive and defensive halves).
+Manually balancing teams by cutting players from the larger team improved this, but can still result in false positives.